SystemSpace/Compendium/compendium.rst

 How do you shatter yourself?
 Is there a way to guarantee shattering?
   If you're in LFE, you can do it via the terminal.
 I think that goes for eNdymioN too.
 But it's heavily frowned upon, more than suicide is here.

+Does soul immortality exist?
+  No. i mean technically there's immortality for the body but your soul will still shatter.
+You can pass on the body to someone else forever,but you'll shatter at some point.
+It might take insanely long but it'll happen.

+What is the oldest a soul can get before it shatters?
+  Like, over a million.
+But it's not immortal.

 What is an "outer" soul?
   Souls that aren't in their parent System.